erwinkramer/bicep-sharp/README.md

 ## Status ##

 This project is currently in preview and only has the most basic functionality.
+You can help by expanding it.

 ## Compile ##